 What role does the International Air Transport Association play in promoting sustainability in Sri Lankan aviation?

 The International Air Transport Association (IATA) significantly promotes sustainability in Sri Lankan aviation by providing guidance and support to airlines and industry stakeholders.
-IATA has developed various sustainability programs and initiatives to reduce the aviation industry’s environmental impact, including the Carbon Offset and Reduction Scheme for International Aviation (CORSIA).
+IATA has created several programs to make aviation more sustainable.
+One of these is the Carbon Offset and Reduction Scheme for International Aviation (CORSIA).
 SriLankan Airlines is a member of IATA and actively participates in its sustainability programs and initiatives.

 Sri Lanka’s aviation sector has played a vital role in the country’s economic development.
-Over the years, the industry has grown significantly, contributing to the country’s GDP, creating job opportunities, and enhancing connectivity with the rest of the world.
-The aviation industry in Sri Lanka has come a long way, and various factors, including government policies, technological advancements, and market forces, have shaped its evolution.
+Over the years, the industry has grown a lot.
+It helps the country’s GDP, creates jobs, and improves connections with the world.
+The aviation industry in Sri Lanka has made great progress.
+Many factors have influenced its growth.
+These include government policies, new technology, and market forces.

 A historical overview of Sri Lanka’s aviation sector reveals that the industry has undergone significant changes since its inception.
 The country’s first airport, Ratmalana Airport, was established in 1935, followed by Bandaranaike International Airport in 1967.
-Since then, the aviation industry has witnessed substantial growth, with the introduction of new airlines, the expansion of existing ones, and the development of new airports.
+Since then, the aviation industry has grown a lot.
+New airlines have started, existing ones have expanded, and new airports have been built.
 The sector has become a key driver of economic growth, attracting foreign investment, boosting tourism, and facilitating trade.

 Key Takeaways